threefoldtecharchive/jumpscaleX_archived/docs/Internals/bcdb/bcdb.md

 # BCDB technical overview

-BCDB is a librairie to index and store data
+BCDB is a library to index and store data

 ## indexing
 Indexing is done with redis and sqlite